jillesvangurp/es-kotlin-client/README.md

 # Development status

-**This is a work in progress**.
-I'm still adding features and there may be some refactoring and changes.
-When this hits 1.0 things will get more stable.
+**This is a Beta version**.
+I'm still adding features and there may be some minor refactoring and changes.
+When this hits release quality, the API will be kept stable (barring changes in ES).
+We are starting to use this internally at Inbot and will be adding features as we need them.

-That being said, the core feature set is there, works and it is there to stay more or less in the current form.
+The general goal is to keep this client compatible with the current stable version of Elasticsearch.

-If you are using Kotlin I encourage you to give it a try.
-You can actually also use this from Java (with some limitations) but you may run into some Kotlin weirdness.
+While using Kotlin is required, you can also use this from Java.
 Checkout some of the Java specific tests for examples for this.

 Your feedback, issues, PRs, etc. are appreciated.
 If you do use it in this early stage, let me know so I don't accidentally make you unhappy by refactoring stuff you use.